sabercoding/sabercoding.github.io/_posts/2016-07-17-Solving-cannot-find-mysql.-sock-under-Mac.md

     brew install mysql
 然后安装完了。

-    We''ve installed your MySQL database without a root password.
+    We"ve installed your MySQL database without a root password.
 To secure it run: mysql_secure_installation

     To connect run: